 A Visit To Lost Winter

 In Banff, the mountains are so big they could swallow Colorado.
-Their southerly sisters, my home, are devastatingly diminished by these Northern prodigies.
 Canada is winter’s prodigal daughter.

 ptarmigan fading from sight—